MirkoLedda/git-summary/README.md

 * **-l**: Local summary lookup.
 Checks only local changes which is faster as there is no need to fetch the remote.
 * **-d**: Deep lookup.
 Will look for any git repos within the entire current directory tree.
 Can be slowish for large trees.

-## Additional scripts
+## Branch status
-Currently, `git-summary` does not list multiple branches.
+Currently, `git-summary` does not list multiple branches per repo.
 However, for single repos [`git-branch-status`](https://github.com/bill-auger/git-branch-status) does this beautifully.

 ## Credits
 A big thanks :metal: to the amazing people that wrote the original versions of `git-summary`: